 The symptoms of a metal allergy range from mild to severe.
 Each time you’re re-exposed to the offending metal, your skin reacts in the same way.

 “You can develop an allergy to any metal,” Dr. Anthony says.
 But nickel, cobalt and chromates are the usual suspects.
 Manufacturers often use nickel and cobalt to alloy with other metals.
 You’ll find these metals in lower-quality jewelry such as costume jewelry, he says.

 If you’re allergic to nickel, cobalt or chromates, Dr. Anthony suggests swapping costume jewelry for jewelry made from higher-quality metals.
 Metals less likely to cause a reaction include:

 If gold is your thing, be sure to choose yellow gold that is 14-karat gold or higher, he says.
 Avoid white gold and plated jewelry, as these are sometimes alloyed with nickel or cobalt.

-But you’ll need to look beyond jewelry for potential sources of metal.
+You’ll need to look beyond jewelry for potential sources of metal.
 Metal can hide out in products and devices where you’d least expect it.
 Here are six surprising sources:

 Skin-patch testing can help you find out if you are allergic to metal.
 If you are, it’s important to work with your dermatologist to find ways to limit your exposure.

-“Whether it’s wearing gloves, adjusting your diet, or painting the back of the button on the inside of your pants with clear nail polish, you have many ways to reduce or eliminate your exposure to metal allergens,” Dr. Anthony says.
+“Whether it’s wearing gloves, adjusting your diet or painting the back of the button on the inside of your pants with clear nail polish, you have many ways to reduce or eliminate your exposure to metal allergens,” Dr. Anthony says.